Signalen/product/README.md

 * Collect, store and refine new incoming feature requests
 * Document the product steering group workflow and decisions making process.
-* A place to collect and store product management related documents and knowledge needed to perform our work.
+* A Wiki collect and store product management related knowledge needed to perform our work.

 ## How to create a new feature request
 If you have a new idea for Signalen or need a specific feature we love you to create a feature request.